 Social Studies Standards: 3-2.2, 3-2.3, 4-1.3, 6-4.4, 6-6.5

 Students will get an introduction into the field of archaeology by a professional archaeologist.
 In this program participants will excavate a simulated site in dig boxes using the same methods archaeologists do to uncover and record their finds.
-They will also have to identify artifacts they discovered and figure out who might have lived at their site.
+They will also have to identify artifacts they discover and figure out who might have lived at their site.

 South Carolina Social Studies Standards: 3-1.3, 3-2.2, 3-2.3, 4-2.2, 6-4.4, 8-1.2